 In the manga, Shouko Komi has always received an overwhelming amount of popularity due to her stoic beauty and refined elegance that her classmates and the general public perceive her to possess.
-However, only Hitohito Tadano, a very average schoolboy that sits next to Komi, knows that behind her stunning and aloof appearance, Komi is super awkward and has severe issues in communicating with others.
-Now that he knows her secret, he makes it his mission to help Komi improve her communications and achieve her greatest dream, making 100 friends.
+However, only Hitohito Tadano, a very average schoolboy who sits next to Komi, knows that behind her stunning and aloof appearance, Komi is super awkward and has severe issues communicating with others.
+Now that he knows her secret, he makes it his mission to help Komi improve her communications and achieve her greatest dream: making 100 friends.

-The mangaka does a great job of showing Komi’s growth and improvement when it comes to her social anxiety and communication.
+The mangaka does a great job of showing Komi’s growth and improvement in her social anxiety and communication.
 Granted, the evidence of her growth could be something as simple as shyly nodding to someone or as big as her taking the initiative to invite friends out to do an activity.
 A great example of this is when she is excited to check out a cat cafe with her friends.
 When she initially brings it up to Tadano, he says he has plans but suggests that she uses this opportunity to invite other girls from her class to go as a way to foster more friendships and get to know them better.

-When it is Tadano’s turn to say it to her, they both give each other glance and shyly look away.
+When it is Tadano’s turn to say it to her, they both give each other a glance and shyly look away.
 When Tadano tries to repeat it, he can’t bring himself to speak and forfeits shortly after Komi excuses herself to go to the bathroom.
-What she does is go in the hallway and privately blushes partly from embarrassment and the other part because she was hoping Tadano would say he loved her, even if it was just a game.
-While I love moments like these between Komi and Tadano, I feel like if the budding romance between them became the main plot at this stage of the series, then the story would feel too rushed and lose some quality.
+What she does is go in the hallway and privately blushes, partly from embarrassment and the other part because she was hoping Tadano would say he loved her, even if it was just a game.
+While I love moments like these between Komi and Tadano, I feel like if the budding romance between them became the main plot at this stage of the series; then the story would feel too rushed and lose some quality.

 Overall, Komi Can’t Communicate Volume 6 is a tremendous romantic comedy manga is an adorable and unique story about friendship and overcoming one’s anxiety.
-I like that the creator introduces other characters that share similar issues with communicating like the main character because it gives the audience another perspective on social anxiety.
-Furthermore, I like that the romance in the series is secondary because it provides a chance for the story and characters to grow and maintain quality.
-I highly recommend checking this series out is you are looking for something different when it comes to romance and comedy manga.
+I like that the creator introduces other characters that share similar issues with communicating, like the main character because it gives the audience another perspective on social anxiety.
+Furthermore, I like that the romance in the series is secondary because it allows the story and characters to grow and maintain quality.
+I highly recommend checking this series out is you are looking for something different about romance and comedy manga.